xyyuhans/about/index.md

 ## Course projects

+### Machine Learning

 Fine-tune BERT models for semantic search in Scalable Machine Learning and Deep Learning

 Deploy image classification models on edge with partner in Research Methodology and Scientific Writing

-Hands-on experience of CNN, RNN, Transformer, GNN, Autoencoder, and GAN in Deep Learning D
+Hands-on experience of RNN, Transformer, GNN, Autoencoder, and GAN in Deep Learning D

+### Programming

+Hands-on experience of algorithm including Alpha–beta pruning, Hidden Markov Model, and Reinforcement Learning in Artificial Intelligence

+Real-Time Software Development by Ada programming language in Embedded Systems

 <!-- ### Footer